-• The student is expected to provide her/his own transportation to and from field work sites.
+The student is expected to provide their transportation to and from fieldwork sites.
 Liability is assigned to the individual student and is not the responsibility of the University.

-Injury and illness at fieldwork sites
+Injury and Illness at Fieldwork Sites

-- Fieldwork sites are not obligated to provide health services for students.
+Fieldwork sites are not obligated to provide health services for students.
 In the case of non-life threatening illness or injury, the student will have to make a rational decision as to whether they should attend their site.
 Generally, site supervisors will ask that students remain at home until their major symptoms have resolved.
-The site supervisor and the course instructor must be notified of all absences and the reason for the absence. - The absences will be made up at a later date as determined by the site supervisor and the student.
+The site supervisor and the course instructor must be notified of all absences and the reason for the absence.
+The absences must be made up at a later date as determined by the site supervisor and the student.